-8.1.2 Step 1 - Determining the size of each job
+8.1.1.1 Step 1 - Determining the size of each job

-This sub-clause sets out the first step in the process, which is to work out the requirements of a particular job.
+This sub-clause sets out the first step in the process, which is to work out the requirements of a particular job

-The system that we use for deciding the size of each job in Council is the Mercer Job Evaluation System.
+The system that Council uses for deciding the size of each job in Council is the Mercer Job Evaluation System.
 This system expresses the worth of a position in 'work value points'.
 These points are determined by assessing eight sub factors, which are based on a systems approach to understanding jobs.
+Job evaluation focuses on the actual requirements of the position, not on a person or their performance.

 This approach considers all jobs in terms of: